rpgreview/papersandpaychecks/pnp.md

 **Strategic Conflict**

+One very important aspect of strategic conflict is that it is typical way that wounds are caused in social or mental conflict, whether initiated through gossip, investigation, or carefully-crafted psychological damage.

 ## 2.5 Damage and Healing

 *Papers & Paychecks* uses a unified damage system.
-Damage is based on the weapon type and circumstances.
+Damage is based on the weapon type and circumstances and is differentiated between deadly *wounds* and less dangerous *bruises*.
+All wounds also cause bruising damage, but bruises only cause a wound for every 5 points of bruising.

-Calculate difference between attack roll and defense roll (e.g., 13 vs 10 = 3); that's the base damage.
+To work out the damage caused, calculate difference between attack roll and defense roll (e.g., 13 vs 10 = 3).
+This provides the the base damage.
 A multiplier is applied to this base damage depending on the equipment, skill, or position, and reductions to damage based on armour.

 For example physical attacks apply a multiplier depending on the weapon: Fists = 1/2x, clubs, knives = 1x, swords = 2x, handguns = 3x, rifles = 4x.
-Attack with surprise = +1x
+Attack with surprise = +1x.
+Determine whether the damage is *wounds* or *bruises*.
+For physical weapons, 'bashing' weapons cause *bruises*, whereas impaling, stabbing, explosive, shredding, burning, eviscerating, and basically anything that gets under the skin, causes wounds.

-Physical wounds are applied against STR-based physical hit points; if a character reaches 0 physical hit points they are unconscious and are out-of-project.
-If they are reduced to negative the character is is dead and out-of-game.
+Physical damage is applied against STR-based physical hit points.
+If a character reaches 0 physical bruises they are knocked unconscious.
+If they are reduced to zero wounds the character is is dead and out-of-game.

-Mental wounds are applied against WIS-based mental hit points; if a character reaches 0 mental hit points they suffer a mental breakdown and are out-of-project.
-If they are reduced to negative mental hit points they are driven permanently insane, and are out-of-game.
+Mental damage applied against WIS-based mental hit points.
+If a character reaches 0 mental bruises they are in a state of mental shock and cannot react.

 Social wounds are applied against CHA-base social hit points; if a character is reduced to 0 social hit points they suffer a serious loss of reputation and are out-of-project.
 If they are reduced to negative social hit points they have suffered a "social death" and are out-of-game.